Safeguarding and Child Protection in Healthcare

 Introduction

-Safeguarding is a fundamental concept that involves the responsibility of protection of children, the youth and vulnerable adults from factors such as harm or abuse, discrimination or neglect.
+Safeguarding is a fundamental concept that involves the responsibility of protection of children, the youth and vulnerable adults from factors such as harm or abuse, discrimination or neglect, especially in healthcare dissertation help.
 This responsibility mostly falls upon organizations; an organization has the duty of ensuring that their employees, partners, programs, vendor or volunteers do not harm the aforementioned groups of people (Braye et al, 2011).
 Organizations should also ensure that any concern regarding the safety of these groups of people is dealt with and that if occurred, are reported to the authorities tasked with the mandate of tackling the issue (Department of Health, 2010).

 The concept of child protection is no different from safeguarding.
 It is basically the process by which structures and measures are designed to prevent or deal with abuse or harm inflicted to individual children through work programs or actions.
 Child protection involves protecting the child from suffering or risk of harm.